-- ➤ Jointly complete the Formative Supervisor Evaluation of Student Practice form (see Appendix 8) with your supervisor.
+- Jointly complete the Formative Supervisor Evaluation of Student Practice form (see Appendix 8) with your supervisor.
 Note that this is a formative evaluation and does not require your supervisor to recommend a pass/fail.
-Submit an electronic copy to the Course Coordinator via Turnitin by the due date in the Electronic Course Profile (ECP). - Submit your Research Project Proposal (Assignment 1, see Appendix 9) by the due date specified in the Electronic Course Profile (ECP) via Turnitin.

-- If you are changing your placement agency from Semester 1 to Semester 2: - Complete your log book(s) and ensure you get your supervisor to sign off on these. - Undertake a final placement review with your supervisor.
+Submit an electronic copy to the Course Coordinator via Turnitin by the due date in the Electronic Course Profile (ECP). - Submit your Research Project Proposal (Assignment 1, see Appendix 9) by the due date specified in the Electronic Course Profile (ECP) via Turnitin. - If you are changing your placement agency from Semester 1 to Semester 2: - Complete your log book(s) and ensure you get your supervisor to sign off on these. - Undertake a final placement review with your supervisor.

 IMPORTANT: The approval of the Master of Counselling Course Coordinator and the Placement Officer is required if, for any reason, you are considering continuing your placement hours through semester breaks.
-Note that you need written confirmation of this approval in order to be covered by the University's insurance policies whilst on placement.
+Note that you need to be enrolled in COUN7020 in order to be covered by the University's insurance policies whilst on placement.
+If you are working through the mid-year break, make sure that you are enrolled in COUN7020 for Semester 2.